The global gold standard in European data protection certification.

 Next available programs

-Please contact us to express your interest in this program, or to request a quote for training a whole team in-house.
+Please contact us to express your interest in this program, ask about group discount rates, or request a quote for training a team in-house.
 There is a $500 discount when combining the CIPP/E course with the CIPM course.
 We can run either program across Australia or New Zealand.

 Salinger Privacy is a market leader in privacy training, consulting and pragmatic compliance tools.
 Salinger Privacy was established in 2004 by one of Australia’s foremost privacy experts on privacy law and practice, Anna Johnston.
 Salinger Privacy has delivered training on behalf of the Australian, NSW and Victorian Privacy Commissioners, and the International Association of Privacy Professionals, Australia / New Zealand.